-- (a) For purposes of this section, the following definitions shall apply: - (1)"CAIDI", or the customer average interruption duration index, means the average interruption duration or average time to restore service per interrupted customer and shall be presented as the following ratio: Total sum of customer interruption durations/total number of customer interruptions; - (2) "SAIFI", or the system average interruption frequency index, means the average number of interruptions per customer and shall be presented in the following ratio: Total number of customer interruptions/average number of customers served; - (3)"SAIDI" or the system average interruption duration index means the average duration of customer interruptions and shall be presented as the following calculation; SAIDI = CAIDI x SAIFI; and - (4) "CIII" means the average number of customers without power per interruption index as determined by dividing the number of customers interrupted by the number of interruptions. - (5) "TMED" means the threshold value used to determine a major event day.
-TMED as determined for each utility pursuant to the IEEE Guide for Electric Power Distribution Reliability Indices 1366-2012. - (6) "Major Event Day" means a day during which a utility's daily system SAIDI exceeds the TMED. - (b) Within 45 days of the end of each calendar quarter, each utility shall file quarterly reports of reliability measures defined in (a) (1) - (4) above, and shall separately report the reliability measures by area work center and as aggregated for the whole company. ach utility shall report the indices separately: - (1) With all interruptions included in the data; and - (2) With major event days excluded from the data. - (c) The report shall depict the reliability measure information by distribution and transmission systems as applicable.
+- (a) For purposes of this section, the following definitions shall apply: - (1) "Customer average interruption duration index (CAIDI)" means the average interruption duration or average time to restore service per interrupted customer and shall be presented as the following ratio: Total sum of customer interruption durations/total number of customer interruptions; - (2) "System average interruption frequency index (SAIFI)" means the average number of interruptions per customer and shall be presented in the following ratio: Total number of customer interruptions/average number of customers served; - (3)"System average interruption duration index (SAIDI)" means the average duration of customer interruptions and shall be presented as the following calculation; SAIDI = CAIDI x SAIFI; and - (4) "CIII" means the average number of customers without power per interruption index as determined by dividing the number of customers interrupted by the number of interruptions. - (5) "TMED" means the threshold value used to determine a major event day as defined in IEEE Guide for Electric Power Distribution Reliability Indices 1366-2012, Section 1.5, available as noted in Appendix B. - (6) "Major event day" means a day during which a utility's daily system SAIDI exceeds the TMED. - (b) Within 45 days of the end of each calendar quarter, each utility shall file quarterly reports of reliability measures defined in (a) (1) - (4) above, and shall separately report the reliability measures by area work center and as aggregated for the whole company. - (c) E ach utility shall report the indices separately: - (1) With all interruptions included in the data; and - (2) With major event days excluded from the data. - (d) The report shall depict the reliability measure information by distribution and transmission systems as applicable.